Questions & Answers

 Once the buyer and the seller have agreed to all parts of the purchase and sale agreement, the earnest money check is deposited with the designated holding company.
 Earnest money will go into a trust account held by a third party (usually the escrow company trust account).
 This way, neither seller or buyer have access to it and it can be legally considered as earnest money to buy the property.
 Eventually, this money will be applied toward down payment and or closing costs.
 New Mexico State law requires this money to be deposited within two or three business days after mutual acceptance (depending on the circumstance) unless both parties agree otherwise in the contract.

 How Does The Offer Get Presented?

-Nowadays, the buyer’s broker presents the offer on the buyer’s behalf electronically.
+Nowadays, the buyer’s broker presents the offer electronically to the seller’s broker on the buyer’s behalf.
 Very seldom listing broker and seller will have a meeting face-to-face with the buyer and/or the buyer’s broker to present the offer.

 Can I Keep The Earnest Money?

 Rarely!
 Real estate contracts are complicated legal transactions.
 This is another area where having a knowledgeable and professional broker is a necessity.
 Rarely does the buyer lose the earnest money.
 Most often, if the transaction fails, there are circumstances beyond the buyer’s control that causes this to happen.
 If the buyer willfully decides that he/she no longer wants to buy the home but has no contractual or legal reason for nullifying the contract, then the seller has the right to retain the earnest money.

 What If The Buyer Needs To Sell Their Home Before They Can Purchase Mine?